Skip to main content Accessibility

 • Not more than three Officer Trustees, elected in accordance with Article 29.1 of the Constitution.

-• Not more than three Student Trustees, appointed in accordance with Articles 29.2 and 31.1.
+• Not more than three Student Trustees, as per Article 29.2 and appointed in accordance with Article 31.1.

-• Not more than four External Trustees, appointed in accordance with Article 29.3 and this Byelaw.
+• Not more than four External Trustees, appointed in accordance with Article 29.3 of the Constitution and this Byelaw.

 • One University Trustee, appointed in accordance with Article 33 and this Byelaw.